alifatahi/Laravel-Cheatsheet-Tutorial/Modules/LaravelNewsletter/readme.md

 # Laravel-Newsletter

 ## Introduction
-In this tutorial we will use spatie/laravel-newsletter
+In this tutorial we will use spatie/laravel-newsletter Package

 ## Author
 Krunal